magneto-platform/tasks/backend-task.md

 - Entities: `Seller, Offer`
 - Please use clean architecture to impelement this endpoint.
 - Please use TypeScript, Mysql, TypeORM and Express to impelement this endpoint.
-- Please use a caching mechanism (for ex Redis) to cache the data requested to be fetched from DB once and then from cache.
-- Please add unit tests to the code you will write using any testing framework (jest is preferred).
+- Please add unit tests (at least one) to the code you will write using any testing framework (Jest is preferred).
 - Please use small git commits (Not just one Large [initial commit]).
-- Please generate swagger documentation for this API endpoint.
+- Please generate documentation for this API endpoint (swagger preferred).
-- Please put this on a public git Repo with steps to run in a `README` file.
+- Please put this on a private git Repo with steps to run in a `README` file and send an invitation to us.
+- `Bonus` Please use a caching mechanism (for ex Redis) to cache the data requested to be fetched from DB once and then from cache.
+- `Bonus` Please add API test (at least one) to test the endpoint (SuperTest is preferred).